Oblivion-Calculate-Creed/flaskAppProjectResources/README.md

 I would also like to have a more neat presentation of my code.

 ## Mentions
-I would like to make special mentions to my course leader: Luke
+I would like to make special mentions to my course leader: Luke Benson

 ## Authors
 Scott Nicolson